jasongallant/nbcs_rnaseq/practical.md

 FASTQC will put the files where we like them, rather than where it feels like.

-### Your First Submission Script
-Each file takes some time to analyze, as you may have observed by now.
-We can do this serially if we have some time on our hands, but this doesn't use the HPCC to its full potential.
-Time to learn how to write a job script and harness the awesome power of parallel computing!

-This is a job submission script:

-	#!/bin/bash -login

-	### define resources needed:
-	### walltime - how long you expect the job to run
-	#PBS -l walltime=00:05:00

-	### nodes:ppn - how many nodes & cores per node (ppn) that you require
-	#PBS -l nodes=1:ppn=1

-	### mem: amount of memory that the job will need
-	#PBS -l mem=1gb

-	### you can give your job a name for easier identification
-	#PBS -N fastqc_${dumname}

-	### load necessary modules, e.g.
-	module load fastqc

-	### change to the working directory
-	cd /your/directory/of/data

-	### call your executable
-	fastqc ${dumname} -o ~/yourwork_directory

-Each line of the submissions script makes a request from the scheduler for the specified resources and runs your command.
-We can do this on any number of files by running the following shell command:

-	cd /your/directory/of/data
-	for f in *.fastq.gz; do qsub -v dumname=$f dumbjob.qsub; done

-Voila!
-You have just run your first parallel computing job!
-Can you make it run better?
-Play around with the options!

 ### Review
 Yesterday, we discovered with FASTQC that there are some issues that need to be resolved: sometimes bases on the ends of the reads are of lower quality.
 We've also seen some adapter contamination as well.